jmjf/to4ft/README.md

   - Leave operation `console.log` that is useful for diagnosing problems.
 - [ ] Examine: Can I lift partial deref into the main loop without making a mess?
 (Probably not.)

-- [ ] Add config to add `additionalProperties: false` to parameter objects ???
+- [x] Add config to add `additionalProperties: false` to querystring
+  - Applying to body or response requires setting in OpenAPI schema so TypeBox schemas pick it up.
+  - Setting removes non-schema properties to keep junk from getting into your API.
 - [ ] For object type structures, remove `default` (putPost requestBody has a default on author)

 ### Demo server